Robust entanglement of an asymmetric quantum dot molecular system in a Josephson junction: Concurrence

-in which $T_{AL}$ denotes the coupling of $QD_A$ to the near-lead(Left Lead) and $T_{AR}$ shows the coupling of this $QD$ to the far-lead(Right Lead) illustrated in Fig.(\ref{Fig1}).
-Similarly, the coupling of $QD_B$ with the far-lead(Left Lead) is shown by $T_{BL}$ and the coupling coefficient with the near-lead(Right Lead) is indicated by $T_{BR}$.
+in which $\kappa_{\alpha}=|\frac{T_{\alpha L}-T_{\alpha R}}{T_{\alpha L}+T_{\alpha R}}|$, $\alpha=A,B$.
+Here, $T_{AL}$ denotes the coupling of $QD_A$ to the near-lead(Left Lead) and $T_{AR}$ shows the coupling of this $QD$ to the far-lead(Right Lead).
+Similarly, the coupling of $QD_B$ with the far-lead(Left Lead) is shown by $T_{BL}$ and with the near-lead(Right Lead) is indicated by $T_{BR}$ which is illustrated in Fig.(\ref{Fig1}).
+All these coupling parameters are considered positive which provide the magnitude of asymmetric factor from zero to unit.

-Mostly, in the study of QDs system for simplification, the coupling of QD with the far-lead is ignored \cite{Segal-2015}.
+Mostly, in the study of QDs system for simplification, the coupling of QD with the far-lead is ignored\cite{Segal-2015}.
 However, we assume the both coupling of each QD to the near-lead and far-lead non-zero with only different strengths which are involved in the asymmetric factor definition, (Eq.({\ref{asymmetric factor})).

-According to the definition of asymmetric factor, (Eq.(\ref{asymmetric factor})), we investigate the entanglement of quantum dot molecular system in two configurations, namely symmetric and asymmetric structures as follows.
+According to the definition of asymmetric factor, (Eq.(\ref{asymmetric factor})) and also refer to the configuration of the initial states(Fig.(\ref{Fig4-Configurations})), we investigate the entanglement of our proposed quantum dot molecular system in two parts, namely symmetric and asymmetric structures as follows.